 The first step in the divorce process is to file a divorce petition and then serve the spouse with the petition.
-In order to file divorce in California, you must have been a resident of the state for 189 days or 6 months.
+To file for divorce in California, you must have been a state resident for 189 days or six months.
 Further, the grounds for the dissolution of marriage include irreconcilable differences and incurable insanity.
-If you need help with attorney fees in a divorce proceedings, California Family Code § 2030 allows you to ask the judge to divide the expenses of the litigation.
+If you need help with attorney fees in divorce proceedings, California Family Code § 2030 allows you to ask the judge to divide the litigation expenses.

-The spouses can either resolve the matter through agreements or can request the case go before the court, like who gets child custody while divorce is pending?
-Usually cases go to court over child custody, spousal support, child support, and domestic violence issues (like restraining orders).
+The spouses can either resolve the matter through agreements or request the case go before the court, like who gets child custody while the divorce is pending.
+Usually, cases go to court over child custody, spousal support, child support, and domestic violence issues (like restraining orders).
 In some cases, a subpoena may be needed.

 Spouses are encouraged to settle any matters possible during a Marital Settlement Conference.
-If all issues are not settled, then a divorce trial date is set.
-At trial, attorneys present their client’s case and any related evidence to ensure desired outcome.
+If all issues are not resolved, a divorce trial date is set.
+At trial, attorneys present their client's case and any related evidence to ensure the desired outcome.
 The court will then make a judgment.

-If circumstances change and the original divorce order is no longer suitable, a new order can be requested by filing for a post judgment modification.
-The court may choose to grant a modification to child custody or visitation, child support, or spousal support because of circumstances like loss of job, changes in child’s needs, or a serious illness.
+If circumstances change and the original divorce order is no longer suitable, a new order can be requested by filing for a post-judgment modification.
+The court may grant a modification to child custody or visitation, child support, or spousal support because of circumstances like loss of job, changes in the child's needs, or a severe illness.
 Contact an experienced Los Angeles divorce attorney at our office to closely examine all the details and discuss potential legal options.
 See our blog: What Is a Summary Dissolution Divorce in California?

 Divorce Court Fees

-If you cannot afford the filing fees, you may be able to qualify to have the court fees and costs waived by the court.
-Our divorce attorneys can help you in requesting your fee waiver by assisting you in the completion of the necessary fee waiver forms.
+If you cannot afford the filing fees, you may qualify to have the court fees and costs waived by the court.
+Our divorce attorneys can help you request your fee waiver by assisting you in completing the necessary fee waiver forms.

-If you are low- income and cannot afford to pay the fees, you can request a “fee waiver.”
-There are 3 ways to qualify for a fee waiver:
+If you are low-income and cannot afford to pay the fees, you can request a “fee waiver.”
+There are three ways to qualify for a fee waiver:

-1. If you are receiving public benefits, including medi-cal, food stamps, general assistance, SSI.
+1. If you are receiving public benefits, including medical, food stamps, general assistance, and SSI.

-2. If your household income is less than certain amounts.
+2. If your household income is less than a certain amount.

 3. If the court finds that you do not have enough income to pay for your household's basic needs AND the court fees.

-If your fee waiver is denied without a hearing, you have 10 days from the date of the clerk’s Certificate of Service to pay your fees, file a new request if prior request was incomplete or ask for a hearing to provide more information.
-Our attorneys can assist you in filing a new request or asking for a hearing to provide more information.
+If your fee waiver is denied without a hearing, you have ten days from the clerk's Certificate of Service date to pay your fees, file a new request if the prior request was incomplete, or ask for a hearing to provide more information.
+Our attorneys can help you file a new request or request a hearing to give you more information.

 Contact a Los Angeles Divorce Attorney

-Divorce is often a highly complex issue, and the matters that spouses must deal with can lead to a great deal of tension, financial expense and wasted time.
-If not properly handled, a divorce can turn into a long, drawn out battle over every minor detail.
-But, it does not have to be this way!
+Divorce is often a highly complex issue, and the matters that spouses must deal with can lead to a great deal of tension, financial expense, and wasted time.
+A divorce can turn into a long, drawn-out battle over every minor detail if not correctly handled.
+But it does not have to be this way!
 There are some key steps to take when divorce is on the horizon.

-With one of our experienced divorce attorneys at your side, you will have the opportunity to handle your divorce in a timely manner and to reach an agreement that works best for you and your spouse.
-You might want to purse a collaborative divorce, which is a process of resolving your differences out of court.
+With one of our experienced divorce attorneys at your side, you will have the opportunity to handle your divorce promptly and reach an agreement that works best for you and your spouse.
+You might want to pursue a collaborative divorce, resolving your differences out of court.

-In filing for divorce, there are specific deadlines that must be met and procedure that must be followed precisely.
+In filing for divorce, specific deadlines must be met, and procedures must be followed precisely.
 Any deviation may delay your case or result in an unfavorable outcome.
-Our Los Angeles divorce lawyers will make sure all deadlines are met and all procedures followed to ensure you obtain the most favorable to you and your family.
+Our Los Angeles divorce lawyers will ensure all deadlines are met and all procedures followed to ensure you obtain the most favorable for you and your family.

-We at Furman & Zavatsky have represented hundreds of clients filing for divorce in both Los Angeles and the San Fernando Valley.
-We understand that a divorce can be a significant and dramatic change in your life.
-We are experienced and understanding relating to the anguish and suffering that accompanies divorces.
+We at Furman & Zavatsky have represented hundreds of clients filing for divorce in Los Angeles and the San Fernando Valley.
+We understand that a divorce can significantly and dramatically change your life.
+We experienced and understand the anguish and suffering that accompanies divorce.

-If you are interested in learning more about filing for divorce or about requesting a post judgment modification, please contact our offices where our experienced divorce attorneys will happily discuss your options.
+If you are interested in learning more about filing for divorce or requesting a post-judgment modification, please contact our offices, where our experienced divorce attorneys will happily discuss your options.